karttur/setup-ide/_posts/2019/2019-08-20-ubuntu-setup-spide.markdown

 If you are using Python 2, replace "python3" with "python2"

-Confirm that the installation went through and the version of GDAL installed by typing:
+Confirm that the installation went through and the version of GDAL installed, by typing:

 <span class='terminal'>$ gdalinfo \-\-version</span>